MinaProtocol/mina/docs/demo.md

 $ cat ./wallet/key.pub
 ```

-#### Send transactions
+#### Send payments

-For ease of setup and experimentation, we've already given you a well-funded account, which you can use to send transactions to new accounts.
-Here's how you can send a transaction from this account:
+For ease of setup and experimentation, we've already given you a well-funded account, which you can use to send payments to new accounts.
+Here's how you can send a payment from this account:

 ```
 $ coda client send-txn -amount <AMOUNT> -privkey-path ./funded-wallet/key -receiver <RECEIVER_ADDRESS>